reeddunkle/Codjo/References/Optimizing.md

 ```

 It wouldn't matter if the input were 200 instead of 10.
 It's just going to print the first five numbers in the list.
 This function's complexity responds to changes in input size at a constant rate, `O(1)`.

-Before moving on to space, I want to point out two more common time complexities: `O(log(n))` and `O(n log(n))`.
-The first is the goal for searching, as in Problem2, and the second is the goal for sorting.
-We'll talk about these more in the upcoming weeks.

 Space